-Franchising Your Business
+Franchising Your Business in Gilbert

-If you decide to start franchising your business, an experienced franchise attorney at Denton Peterson can assist you through the process.
+If you decide to start franchising your business, an experienced franchise attorney at Denton Peterson Dunn can assist you through the process.
 Choosing the right structure for your proposed franchise and then preparing the proper Franchise Disclosure Document are some of the most important first steps for starting your franchise.
 There are strict rules regarding the Franchise Disclosure Document that you will need to be aware of.
 You cannot sell a franchise until the Franchise Disclosure Document is properly prepared for prospective franchisees.

 During our initial meeting with franchisors, we ask our clients to fill out an extensive questionnaire and we have an in-depth discussion to understand your goals for franchising your business and how you want to structure your business.
 Our attorneys will help you understand the pros and cons of each franchise type, such as unit franchises, area representation franchises or other franchise models.
 We also discuss other important information regarding the franchise including franchise fees, royalty fees, advertising, term of the franchise relationship, franchise territory, trademarks, and financial disclosures.